eu-digital-identity-wallet/eudi-app-ios-wallet-ui/wiki/GO_LIVE.md

 * `WalletKitController` registers documents through `DocumentRegistrationManager`.
 * Registration is only attempted on iOS 26 and later where the Digital Credentials API is available.
 * Only CBOR documents are registered (`document.docDataFormat == .cbor`).
+* Registrations are reconciled against storage rather than tracked incrementally, so a document deleted in the app is deregistered, and a registration left behind by an earlier build is removed on the next launch.

 Production validation: